Biblical Bowing

 2Ki_4:36-37 WEB He called Gehazi, and said, Call this Shunammite.
 So he called her.
 When she was come in to him, he said, Take up your son.
 37 Then she went in, and fell at his feet, and bowed herself to the ground; and she took up her son, and went out.

-· Bowing was (and should still be) a common recognition of superiority to display extreme humility and submission.
+· Bowing was (and should still be) a common recognition of superiority in the display of extreme humility and submission.

-· Examples of bowing to Jesus in the Bible are not special attributions of his divinity, but examples of their humility which we should walk in.
+· Examples of bowing to Jesus in the Bible are not special attributions of His Divinity, but examples of their humility which we should walk in and imitate (Heb_6:12; Heb_13:7).

-· You cannot use Jesus’ divinity as a lame and treacherous excuse to disobey their examples of bowing in the Bible.
+· You cannot use Jesus’ Divinity as a lame and treacherous excuse to disobey imitating the authoritative examples of those who bowed to Him in the Bible.

 Example Passages